Graduate Coursework Requirements

 Additional Rules and Regulations

 Ph.D. students may count two grade-bearing independent studies toward their coursework requirements, contingent on the permission of a faculty advisor and the Grad Chair.
+M.A. and submat students may count one such independent study toward their coursework requirements, subject to the same conditions and permissions.

-M.A. students may count Master of Liberal Arts (MLA) seminars, hosted by the College of Liberal and Professional Studies (LPS), toward their coursework requirements.
+M.A. and submat students may count Master of Liberal Arts (MLA) seminars, hosted by the College of Liberal and Professional Studies (LPS), toward their coursework requirements.
 Ph.D. students are generally not allowed to count MLA seminars toward their coursework requirements and must receive permission from the Graduate Office.

 M.A. and Ph.D. students in coursework may audit a maximum of 2 courses per semester above and beyond their registered courses.
 This includes undergraduate- and graduate-level language courses in other departments.